urgdog/urg.systems/stories/video-on-demand.md

 Bob went to the Adult VOD menu, and randomly selected a feature which, if I remember correctly, was something along the lines of "Fun at the Beach".

-What I do remember, was this feature did not waste time at all on exposition, and it was a gay feature, just... yup.
-Moderately surprising to say at the least.
+What I do remember, was this feature did not waste time at all on exposition.
+Straight to action- very efficient.
+Also, it was a gay feature.
+Not that there's anything wrong with that, of course.
+Just not the kind of data payload you're expecting to be verifying.

 Erin remarked from our audibly shocked reactions, "Sounds like it's working?"